You have 0 product(s) in your cart.

-I usually drop the anchor where the reefs drops from 18 metres down to 28 metres and is slightly undercut.
+I usually drop the anchor where the reef drops from 18 metres down to 28 metres and is slightly undercut.
 Right at the base of the undercut, there is a cave.
-You swim into the cave for four metres then up a crevice that takes you back to the top of the reef.
+You swim into the cave for four metres, then up a crevice that takes you back to the top of the reef.

 2. Magic Point.

-Due to its highly intersting abundance of marine life and grey nurse sharks, Magic Point has earned the name “Magical”.
-It is usually very safe and is known for it’s presence of wobbegong sharks, blue-eye trevallies, yellow-tail and seadragons.
+Due to its highly interesting abundance of marine life and grey nurse sharks, Magic Point has earned the name “Magical”.
+It is usually very safe and is known for its presence of wobbegong sharks, blue-eye trevallies, yellow-tail and seadragons.

-This popular Sydney dive site, found off Maroubra, and only an easy 30-minute boat ride from our San Souci pickup.
+This popular Sydney dive site is found off Maroubra and is only an easy 30-minute boat ride from our San Souci pickup.
 It is well-known for the small cave at 16m that is home to famous inhabitants, grey nurse sharks.
-This cave has been a home for grey nurse sharks for 25 years, with it being noted to host 20+ sharks at any one time, although the population is curently significantly less than that.
+This cave has been a home for grey nurse sharks for 25 years, with it being noted to host 20+ sharks at any one time, although the population is currently significantly less than that.

-Whenever diving Magic Point, it is crucial to bear in mind the sharks are wild animals and as such they can come and go as they please.
-I always look at the sharks as an added bonus and that way I am able to enjoy the dive for what it is: a truly magical location, indeed.
+When diving at Magic Point, it is crucial to remember that sharks are wild animals, and as such, they can come and go as they please.
+I always look at the sharks as an added bonus, and that way, I am able to enjoy the dive for what it is: a truly magical location, indeed.

 3. Martin Island.